jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 and protocol.
 Health checks will be sent only to the first port.
 ```
 ## Gateway YAML file
-Like Executor `config` files, a Custom Gateway implementation can be associated with a YAML configuration file.
+Like Executor `config` files, a custom Gateway implementation can be associated with a YAML configuration file.
 Such a configuration can override user-defined parameters and define other runtime arguments (port, protocol, py_modules,...).

 For instance, you can define such a configuration in `config.yml`: